 If you do end up using your card for cash advances, know that 54 percent of credit card issuers charge a fee between 2 and 4 percent.
+Nearly four in ten cards will charge a fee of 5 percent and a few (3%) charge 8 percent.
 Also, keep in mind that most experts advise against using a credit card for cash advances.
 Not only are there fees, but the APR for cash advances is also much higher than normal rates and apply immediately after a transaction is made.

 Unsurprisingly, the “Low APR” credit card category has the lowest minimum and maximum APR (12.06 percent and 19.34 percent, respectively).
 Secured cards have the highest minimum APR starting at 19.34 percent.
 Secured cards are followed by travel cards, which offer an average minimum APR of 16.95 percent.

 According to this 2019 survey, student cards actually have the highest maximum APR.
 You may think your student card is a good deal because of the $0 average annual fee, but don’t be fooled.
 The maximum APR and late fees are highest for student credit cards.

 Look closely at these common credit card fees and average APR’s before you sign any agreements.
 They can get tricky depending on the type of card you can qualify for.
 Additionally, make sure you don’t overspend on rewards and travel cards.
 It’s tempting to try to game the system and rack up as many points as possible, but when it comes time to pay those fees and interest charges, the game won’t be so fun anymore.

 January 2019: Higher Maximum Late Fees from the CFPB